 The consideration were in the form of cumulative, redeemable preference shares of AAM in the amount of the purchase price, 18 million Rand (approximately CAN\$1.7 million).
 These preference shares are mandatory redeemable from the 10 year of issuance, provide preferential dividends based upon South African prime rate and have an irrevocable direction from AAM to Southern Coal to pay the Company such dividends from any Southern Coal dividend distribution to AAM.
 The change in dividend rate is permitted upon approval from both parties.
-The preference shares have restrictive voting rights; specifically, they do not have a voting right on operations and do not participate in any profit sharing of AAM.
+The preference shares have restrictive voting rights; specifically, it does not have a voting right on operations and does not participate in any profit sharing of AAM.

-The characteristics of the Company's holdings in AAM preference shares met the criteria of the Business Model Test and the Solely Payments of Principal and Interest Test of IFRS 9, Financial Instruments.
+The characteristics of the Company's holdings in AAM preference shares met the criteria of the Business Model Test and the Solely Payments of Principal and Interest Test of IFRS 9.
 As such it is classified as a note receivable financial asset at amortized cost.
-During the year ended October 31, 2024, the South African prime bank rate was 11.50% (2023 - 9.75% - 11.75%).
-Southern Coal dividend distribution to AAM during 2024 amounted to \$189,442 (2023 - \$155,538) and was applied as repayment and recognized interest of \$230,288 (2023 - \$135,686).
-As at January 31, 2025, the carrying value of the due from non-controlling interest is \$1,237,294 (2024 - \$1,223,348).
+During the year ended October 31, 2024, the South African prime bank rate is between 9.75% - 11.75% (2023 - 9.75% - 11.75%).
+Southern Coal dividend distribution to AAM during the six months ended April 30, 2025 amounted to CAN\$89,011 (2024 - CAN\$189,442) and was applied as repayment and recognized interest of CAN\$64,761 (2024 - CAN\$230,288).
+No further dividends have been paid during the six months ended April 30, 2025.
+As at April 30, 2025, the carrying value of the due from non-controlling interest is \$1,125,348 (2024 - \$1,223,348).

-The non-controlling interest amount as at January 31, 2025 is \$1,320,199 (translated at January 31, 2025 exchange rate).
+The non-controlling interest amount as at April 30, 2025 is CAN\$1,207,323 (translated at April 30, 2025 exchange rate).